 North Carolina has some of the most punitive traffic laws in the country.
-You can keep your insurance rates low and affordable, but don't get a speeding ticket!
-John Kho at nerdwallet.com calculated the true cost of a North Carolina traffic citation, and it doesn’t look pretty.
+You can keep your insurance rates low and affordable, just don't get a speeding ticket!
+John Kho at nerdwallet.com calculated the "true cost" of a typical North Carolina speeding ticket, and it doesn’t look pretty...

-While you may just want to pay your ticket and be not want to deal with it, please call a traffic attorney first.
-Not only can it possibly cost you an arm and a leg, there's other unseen concerns, such license suspensions to worry about.
-Our traffic lawyers can walk you through your legal options and what reductions may be available to keep the “true cost” of your speeding ticket as low as possible.
-We pride ourselves on making this as painless as possible.
+While you may just want to just pay off your speeding ticket and not have to deal with it, please call a traffic attorney first.
+Not only can that ticket cost you an arm and a leg, but there's other unseen or unapparent concerns (such license suspensions) to worry about.
+Our experienced traffic Attorneys here at iTicket.Law can walk you through your legal options - and what reductions may be available to keep the “true cost” of your speeding ticket as low as possible.
+We pride ourselves on making this process as quick and painless as possible.